+Section 2.
+Employer will replace bullet proof vest pursuant to the manufacturer's specification and guidelines as needed, to be determined by the Chief of Police or his designee.

 Section 3.
-Employer will replace bullet proof vest pursuant to the manufacturer's specification and guidelines as needed, to be determined by the Chief of Police or his designee.

-Section 4.
 Upon retirement due to length of service or physical disability, each Employee shall receive their badges and service weapon that they carried immediately prior to retirement without cost.
 The corresponding badge number will be retired.
-In addition, such retired Employee will be given the option to purchase the rifle or shotgun, or both, issued to the retired Employee immediately prior to retirement, at replacement cost.

-Section 5.
+Section 4.
 Each member of the Bargaining Unit shall receive a clothing allowance of One Thousand Five Hundred Dollars (\$1,500.00) per year (payable under a non-accountable plan, in two increments of Seven Hundred Fifty Dollars (\$750.00) with the first regular paycheck in July and January of each fiscal year).
 The K-9 Officer and any Detective(s) shall receive an additional \$100.00 per year.
 Employees hired after either of the first pay period in July or the first pay period in December during the Term of this Agreement shall receive the next occurring incremental payment.

+Section 5.
+The Employer/Police Department will provide duty ammo for each Officer to be replaced every two years, generally during annual firearms re-qualifications, in amounts not to exceed one-hundred (100) rounds of 9mm pistol ammunition; sixty (60) rounds of .223 rifle ammunition; ten (10) rounds of 12-gauge .00 buckshot ammunition; and ten (10) rounds of 12-gauge slug ammunition.

 Section 6.
-The Employer/Police Department will provide duty ammo for each Officer to be replaced every two years, generally during annual firearms re-qualifications, in amounts not to exceed one-hundred (100) rounds of 9mm pistol ammunition; sixty (60) rounds of .223 rifle ammunition; ten (10) rounds of 12-gauge .00 buckshot ammunition; and ten (10) rounds of 12-gauge slug ammunition.

-Section 7.
-To maintain proficiency with all department approved firearms, the Employer/Police Department will provide a minimum of 8 hours annual firearms training as well as the practice ammunition outlined herein.
+To maintain proficiency with all department approved firearms, the Employer/Police Department will provide a minimum of 8 hours annual firearms training.
 This training will be offered quarterly to each member of the bargaining unit.
-Calendar quarters shall be recognized as: January 1 through March 31; April 1 through June 30; July 1 through September 30; and October 1 through December 31.
+Calendar quarters shall be recognized as: January 1st through March 31st; April 1st through June 30th; July 1st through September 30th; October 1st through December 31st.